 Life drawing with an iPad

 I’ve been taking my husband’s iPad to life drawing for the past few sessions and it’s such an exciting new tool for artists!
-I downloaded the Brushes program for less than $10.
+I downloaded the Brushes (now called Brushes Redux) program for less than $10.
 I put just a few moments into figuring out how to pick a color, pick a drawing tool, change the size and make a new page and then headed off to my weekly life drawing group.
 I took my usual kraft paper and big bag of multi-colored pencils, chalks and watercolor sticks just in case I got frustrated and couldn’t manage the new toy in the demanding quick time slots but I got on with it like wildfire!

 We start with one minute poses.
 I always start with colored paper so that I can eventually draw in the highlights, so I just flooded the new canvas with grey then quickly grabbed a different color for each pose.